Drek282/PsychoStats/README.md

 * COD4 support is pretty broken, and at this time probably beyond the scope of my skills to fix it.

+* The live servers players tab is showing bad data for HL1 mods.

 ## **Stuff that Remains Untested**